alban-read/M1-MICRO-FORTH/M1MicroForth.md

 D0-D7 are freely trashed by C functions and also used by FORTH words so they are not available for general use.

-The 24 remaining registers were floating around *often* unused.
+The 24 remaining registers were floating around *often* unused, which seems like an opportunity.

 Set a volatile variable with the name followed by store (!)